Wildfires Latest: Helpful Weather; Oregon Official Warns Of 'Mass Fatality Incident'

 California Gov. Gavin Newsom surveyed damage from the North Complex Fire in the state's Oroville State Recreation Area on Friday.

 The North Complex Fire has burned more than 252,000 acres in three of the state's northern counties.
-Statewide, Cal Fire says, 28 major wildfires have devastated 3.2 million acres.
-At least 19 people have died since Aug.
+Statewide, Cal Fire said, 28 major wildfires have devastated 3.2 million acres.
+At least 22 people have died since Aug.
 15, with over 4,000 structures destroyed.

-Capital Public Radio notes that six of the state's 20 largest fires have burned this year, including the August Complex Fire in the Mendocino and Humboldt counties.
-That fire, the second largest in recorded state history, has already consumed more than 846,000 acres.
+Capital Public Radio noted that six of the state's 20 largest fires have burned this year, including the August Complex Fire in the Mendocino and Humboldt counties.
+That fire, the second largest in recorded state history, has already consumed more than 875,000 acres.

 During his visit on Friday, Newsom vowed to accelerate efforts to fight climate change.
 Newsom called the fires a "climate damn emergency."